The Street (2000 TV series)

 The Street (stylized as The $treet) is an American drama television series that aired on Fox from November 1 to December 13, 2000.
-Created by Jeff Rake and Darren Star, only 12 episodes were produced, and the series was pulled from U.S. airwaves after seven episodes aired.
+Created by Jeff Rake and Darren Star, only 12 episodes were produced, and the series was pulled from American airwaves after seven episodes aired.
 The entire show aired overseas.

 Premise

 The series was about a small brokerage house called Belmont Stevens located in New York City and the lives of its employees.